 - Avoid sequences or repeated characters.
 “12345678,” “222222,” “abcdefg,” or adjacent letters on your keyboard do not help make secure passwords.

 - Avoid using only look-alike substitutions of numbers or symbols.
-Criminals and other malicious users who know enough to try and crack your password will not be fooled by common look-alike replacements, such as to replace an ‘i’ with a ‘1′ or an ‘a’ with ‘@’ as in “M1cr0$0ft” or “P@ssw0rd”.
+Criminals and other malicious users who know enough to try to crack your password will not be fooled by common look-alike replacements, such as to replace an ‘i’ with a ‘1’ or an ‘a’ with ‘@’ as in “M1cr0$0ft” or “P@ssw0rd”.
 But these substitutions can be effective when combined with other measures, such as length, misspellings, or variations in case, to improve the strength of your password.

 - Avoid your login name.
-Any part of your name, birthday, social security number, or similar information for your loved ones constitutes a bad password choice.
+Any part of your name, birthday, social security number, or similar information for your loved ones is a bad password choice.
 This is one of the first things criminals will try.

 - Use more than one password everywhere.
 If any one of the computers or online systems using this password is compromised, all of your other information protected by that password should be considered compromised as well.
-It is critical to use different passwords for different systems.
-A good password manager may make it easier for you to use multiple passwords (eg. 1Password, etc)
+It is critical to use different passwords for different systems. Â A good password manager may make it easier for you to use multiple passwords (eg. 1Password, etc)